duckdb/duckdb-web/_posts/2023-10-27-csv-sniffer.md

      width="300"
      />

 *TLDR: DuckDB is primarily focused on performance, leveraging the capabilities of modern file formats.
-However, we do not overlook flexible, non-performance-driven formats like CSV files.
+At the same time, we also pay attention to flexible, non-performance-driven formats like CSV files.
 To create a nice and pleasant experience when reading from CSV files, DuckDB implements a CSV sniffer that automatically detects CSV dialect options, column types, and even skips dirty data.
-The sniffing process allows users to efficiently explore CSV files without needing to know the specific options used to create the file or provide any basic setup.*
+The sniffing process allows users to efficiently explore CSV files without needing to provide any input about the file format.*

 There are many different file formats that users can choose from when storing their data.
 For example, there are performance-oriented binary formats like Parquet, where data is stored in a columnar format, partitioned into row-groups, and heavily compressed.
 However, Parquet is known for its rigidity, requiring specialized systems to read and write these files.